-An important thing to keep in mind however: be sure the design is optimized for thumbnail size.
-In many instances, your logo will be seen as a small box on either a followers list, or on the timeline of a song in you commented on, so it has to translate nicely both small and large.
-Using just two or three primary colors, an eye catching photo of yourself, minimal (prefrably zero) text, or simple patterns will help ensure an eye-pleasing avatar.
+An important thing to keep in mind, however: be sure the design is optimized for thumbnail size.
+In many instances, your logo will be seen as a small box on either a followers list, or on the timeline of a song you commented on, so it has to translate nicely both small and large.
+Using just two or three primary colors, an eye-catching photo of yourself, minimal (preferably zero) text, or simple patterns will help ensure an eye-pleasing avatar.
 And if you cannot design to save your life or afford to pay a professional designer, NO avatar is much better than a BADLY DESIGNED one!

 Whatever type of music you like, there is bound to be a group set up specifically for it.
 There is no limit to which groups you can join, so why not link up with some other like-minded Soundclouders who you may not already know?
-The biggest benefit to groups is that you can submit your tracks and mixes to them, thus adding an additional channel to getting your work out there.
+The biggest benefit to groups is that you can submit your tracks and mixes to them, thus adding a channel to getting your work out there.
 If you are really ambitious, you can even start a group of your own.
 Just make sure it caters towards something unique and focused.
-For example, you are more likely to get devoted listeners if you started a group geared towards deep house producers from the southern California area, than you would if you just set up a general Techno group that had no geographic focus.
-Keep in mind that it does take awhile to get people to sign up and submit tracks to a newly formed group however.
+For example, you are more likely to get devoted listeners if you started a group geared towards deep house producers from the southern California area than you would if you just set up a general Techno group that had no geographic focus.
+Keep in mind that it does take a while to get people to sign up and submit tracks to a newly formed group, however.

 - Tagging, Tagging, Tagging